-The Board specifically considered Mr. Walker's role as a former CEO of the Company and determined that this role did not hinder Mr. Walker's independence within the meaning of the NYSE listing standards.
+The Board specifically considered Mr. Walker's and Mr. Heneghan's respective roles as former CEOs of the Company, and determined that these roles did not hinder Mr. Walker's or Mr. Heneghan's independence within the meaning of the NYSE listing standards.